 Dear patient performers: I am gradually moving my catalog into a flexible and searchable database so you can easily find what you are looking for.
-The beginnings of that process already allow you to browse and search sixty-six pieces by instrumentation, ensemble size, duration, and more.
+The beginnings of that process already allow you to browse and search more than eighty pieces by instrumentation, ensemble size, duration, and so on.

 For compositions that aren’t in this group, please see the list of works.
 And please get in touch if you’d like help finding something specific.
 And when you perform any of these pieces, please let me know.

 a song for soprano and pre-recorded track, Mary ushers the repentant Faust into the light…

 a choral piece on a text of Walt Whitman

 the latest piece in the series Machaut in the Machine Age, this one for flute and pre-recorded track

 a song responding to the Balthus painting “Thérèse Dreaming”

 a small piano piece to celebrate Leonard Bernstein’s 100th birthday

 for spoken voice and as many mobile phones as available

 for voice and piano on a poem by Jane Bowles